Ginny Weds Sunny: Production

 The movie was announced on 11 July 2019 with a cast including Yami Gautam and Vikrant Massey.
 It was directed by Puneet Khanna and produced by Vinod Bachchan under Soundrya Production.
 Navjot Gulati wrote the story and Sumit Arora wrote the dialogues.
 It marks Khanna's directorial debut.
 Sony Music India was roped in as the official music partner.

 Filming started on 20 September 2019 in Delhi, then the film was shot in Noida, Ghaziabad and Manali.
 In Ghaziabad, the movie was shot in Raj Nagar Sector 5 and in Sector 4 Central Park along with several other places as small references.
 Shooting ended in November 2019.

 Release

 Due to the COVID-19 pandemic, the film was released on 9 October 2020 on Netflix.

 Soundtrack

 The soundtrack was composed by Payal Dev, Gaurav Chatterji and Jaan Nissar Lone while the lyrics were written by Kunaal Vermaa, Mohsin Shaikh, Payal Dev, Badshah, Sandeep Gaur, and Peer Zahoor.

-The song "Sawan Mein Lag Gayi Aag" is from an original track of the same title from the album Saawan Mein Lag Gayee Aag by Mika Singh, composed and written by Mika Singh.
+The song "Sawan Mein Lag Gayi Aag" is from an original album of the same title by Mika Singh in 1998, composed and written by him.
 This is the second time the song is being recreated after 2008's film Woodstock Villa which was sung by Mika Singh.
 Later the song was recreated again by Mika Singh for the 2020s film Indoo Ki Jawani, as "Hasina Pagal Deewani", sung by Mika Singh and Asees Kaur.

+Sequel

+On 14th May 2025, a Spiritual sequel 'Ginny weds Sunny 2' was announced starring Avinash Tiwary and Medha Shankr directed by Prasshant Jha, and produced by Vinod Bachchan under the banner of Soundrya Production.
+The film wrapped its shooting on 5th July.